 Innovation is one of the greatest contributors to economic growth and corporations today must continuously innovate to thrive tomorrow.
-Yet for too many organizations, innovation clashes with the dominant corporate structure of the past.
+Yet for too many organizations, innovation clashes with the dominant corporate structures of the past.
 As a result, organizations become their own bottleneck: Forcing entrepreneurial minds and creative talents to adapt to their systems and, in the process, killing employees’ drive for innovation.

 Over the past few decades, our economy has gone through multiple upheavals which have fundamentally changed the way business is done.
 From digital to sustainability to Industry 4.0, this trend shows no sign of slowing.